Keycloak

 General Client Settings

-, set the following options:
+For api, annotation, notification, plugins clients, set the following options:

 - Client Authentication: On